‘They can do it all’: Seahawks’ 2020 offensive buzz saw reminds Matt Hasselbeck of 2005 Super Bowl team

 Hasselbeck’s final season with the Seahawks, in 2010, was coach Pete Carroll’s first season in Seattle.
 He understands why it took Carroll until now to come around to the idea of an offensive shift under offensive coordinator Brian Schottenheimer the past two seasons.

 “Early on, it was a struggle for them,” Hasselbeck said.
 “There were people in Seattle who wanted Schottenheimer’s head on a platter, which I thought was really unfair.
 It just takes time to blend the philosophy of your team, and Pete has a very specific vision for what his team wants to be, and that’s very different from the rest of the league.
-So took it took them a while to figure it out.”
+So it took them a while to figure it out.”

 It was just two years ago, remember, when the Seahawks led the NFL in rushing.